JefferyCarmichael/TriviaGame/README.md

 # TriviaGame
 ![triva.jpg](/assets/images/trivia.jpg)
 * The triva game is based on StarTrek.
-* Answer 10 questions base on the show in 90 seconds.
+* Answer 10 questions based on the show in 90 seconds.
 Good luck.

 ---